tomsouza4/headless-app-query-data-salesforce-graphqlapi/README.md

     # Navigate to the project directory
     cd headless-app-query-data-salesforce-graphqlapi
     ```

-FEATURE NOT AVAILABLE, COMING SOON, SKIP STEP
-3. Configure environment variables:
+3. Configure environment variables:(Coming soon, skip to next step)

     * Open the `.env` file.
     * Update the Salesforce credentials and GraphQL endpoint as per your Salesforce environment.